UTHANDAM/PRODIGY_DS_02/README.md

 - Exploratory Data Analysis
 - Visual storytelling using plots

-I enjoyed exploring the Titanic dataset and surfacing insights from raw data.
-This task sharpened my understanding of EDA and reinforced the importance of prepping data before diving into modeling.
+This task focused on exploring and understanding the Titanic dataset by cleaning data and generating insightful visualizations.
+It provided valuable experience in data preprocessing and exploratory analysis.

 ---

 Thanks for checking out my work! 🙌
-Feel free to explore the notebook and reach out for any feedback or collaboration 🚀